What is colorectal cancer?

 Symptoms of colorectal cancer may include a change in bowel habits, pain in the lower abdomen, blood in stool, unexpected weight loss and a feeling of tiredness and difficulty performing everyday tasks.
 Many people with colorectal cancer do not have symptoms in the early stages, so screening (testing people without symptoms) is important.

 The diagnosis of colorectal cancer can be made when a person develops suspicious symptoms or during screening (testing someone without symptoms).
 Testing for colorectal cancer involves testing the stool for small amounts of blood (called a fecal occult blood test) or via colonoscopy (a camera inserted through the anus to look at the bowel).
 The colonoscopy also allows for taking samples for further investigation if a growth is found.
-A CT scan (computer tomography scan) may also be done to stage the cancer.
+A CT scan (computed tomography scan) may also be done to stage the cancer.

 The treatment of colorectal cancer depends on the size of the cancer, the exact type of cancer and whether the cancer has spread.
 The combination of these factors decides the stage of the cancer.
 Depending on the stage, colorectal cancer can be treated by radiotherapy, surgery and chemotherapy, or a combination of therapies.
 The treating doctor can give the best advice as to treatment.
 People who have had bowel cancer may benefit taking part in a support group or counseling program, especially while undergoing treatment.